datacarpentry/semester-biology/materials/ai-intro-basic-prompting.md

 - Working effectively with AI requires that you understanding the concepts
 - But it reduces the need for remembering specific syntax
-- E.g., It's crucial to understand the idea of filtering the data, what it does, and how `and` and `or` work
+- E.g., It's crucial to understand the idea of filtering the data, what it does, and how combining multiple conditions works
-- But it matters less if you quickly remember that you create an `or` condition using the `|`
+- But it matters less if you quickly remember the how to write `%in%`

 ## Be able to read the code